DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 To consult a credit card sale, it is necessary to do a GET for the Payment feature as the example.

+<aside class="notice">Only transactions sent on the last three months are eligible for queries</aside>

 ### Request

 <aside class="request"><span class="method get">GET</span> <span class="endpoint">/1/sales/{PaymentId}</span></aside>